losrobbos/react-mini-guide/README.md

 Therefore we need to find ways to SPLIT our work the best way possible, avoiding working constantly on the same files, creating all sorts of conflict & discussion.

-Additionally we need to optimize the FILES before deployment, in order to have a performant web application.
-One common task is to MERGE (=bundle) all files of same kind (e.g. all JavaScript files) together, so the browser does not need to load to many files, before it can display a page.
+Additionally we need to OPTIMIZE the splitted files before deployment, in order to have a performant web application.

+One common task is to MERGE (=bundle) all files of the same kind (e.g. all JavaScript files) together, so the browser does not need to load to many files from the web before it can display a page.

 Find here now some general concepts & terms that we usually have to deal with in web projects nowadays.